 - Store JENTADUETO between 68°F and 77°F (20°C and 25°C).

 Keep JENTADUETO and all medicines out of the reach of children.

 General information about the safe and effective use of JENTADUETO

-Medicines are sometimes prescribed for purposes other than those listed in Patient Information leaflets.
+Medicines are sometimes prescribed for purposes other than those listed in Medication Guides.
 Do not use JENTADUETO for a condition for which it was not prescribed.
 Do not give JENTADUETO to other people, even if they have the same symptoms you have.
 It may harm them.

-This Patient Information summarizes the most important information about JENTADUETO.
+This Medication Guide summarizes the most important information about JENTADUETO.
 If you would like more information, talk with your doctor.
 You can ask your pharmacist or doctor for information about JENTADUETO that is written for health professionals.